-Responding to Fake Accounts Targeting Schools and Staff on Social Media
+Responding to Fake Accounts Targeting Schools on Social Media

-Over the years, the online safety advisors within the Education Safeguarding Service have received calls from schools regarding social media accounts being set up, sometimes using schools' names, and/or sharing inappropriate and sometimes derogatory and bullying videos relating to schools and/or individual staff members.
+Over the years, the online safety advisors within the Education Safeguarding Service have received calls from schools regarding social media accounts being set up, sometimes using schools' names, and/or sharing inappropriate and sometimes derogatory and bullying videos relating to schools and/or individual learners or staff members.
 In November 2021, there was a significant increase in concerns reported across the country following a national viral trend.

-These accounts often share images of learners and/or staff, usually taken from the school's website or by learners when on site or, in some cases, have been taken from staff members' personal social networking profiles.
-Many of the videos may be considered to be offensive, could be viewed as bullying or harassment and in some cases are making potential allegations against staff.
-In most cases, these accounts can be traced back to learners as part of a 'prank' and those behind the accounts are often seeking to gain large numbers of views and followers.
-However, this content can have a considerable emotional impact on learners, staff and schools being targeted, as well as there being potential criminal or disciplinary consequences for those involved in the creation of the accounts.
+These accounts often share images of learners and/or staff, usually taken from the school's website or by learners when on site or, in some cases, have been taken from learners or staff members' personal social networking profiles.
+They may claim to the representing the school and use the school's logos, or they may be using titles such as school name 'Muggies/Muggy' or other similar 'baiting' headlines and invite people to contribute their own content or rumours.
+In many cases the videos/images share by these accounts can be considered to be 'offensive', could be viewed as bullying or harassment, and in some cases are making potential allegations against staff or may be sharing criminal content.
+In most cases, these accounts can be traced back to learners as part of a 'prank' and are seeking to gain large numbers of views and followers.
+Whilst the intention for sharing this material often begins as a 'joke', it can have a considerable emotional impact on learners and staff and the school being targeted, as well as there being potential criminal or disciplinary consequences for those involved in the creation of the accounts.